 This one is important, especially on long flights as standard headphones (especially the free ones on planes) get uncomfortable when worn for an extended period.
 Make sure you pack headphones you know will be comfortable for binge-watching TV shows and that can help block out noise when you want some shut-eye.
-Senior Editor Christine Sarkis recommends SleepPhones as her go-to for comfort and sleep on longer journeys.
+We recommend SleepPhones as a go-to for comfort and sleep on longer journeys.

 Don't Forget: Make sure you download a relaxing sleep playlist and use an app like Spotify Premium, which lets you access your music offline.